-The biological effects of Alternative 2 would not differ from Alternative 1 (No Action) in terms of risk of overfishing as overall harvest would be limited to the ACL or split-season quotas, and AMs would be triggered if the ACL or quotas were reached.
-Increasing the Season 2 commercial trip limit in combination with a reduction in the commercial ACL under Action 3 could extend the length of the respective commercial fishing seasons relative to Alternative 1 (No Action) (Table 4.2.2).
-Additionally, under both alternatives considered, retention of the commercial sale and purchase prohibition during April each year would maintain protection during the peak spawning period (Table 3.2.1), thus, imparting biological benefit to the greater amberjack stock.
+Alternative 1 (No Action) in terms of the risk of overfishing as overall harvest would be limited to the commercial ACL or split-season quotas, and AMs would be triggered if the ACL were reached.
+Additionally, under all of the action alternatives considered, retention of the commercial sale and purchase prohibition during April each year would maintain protection during the peak spawning period (Table 3.2.1), thus, imparting biological benefit to the greater amberjack stock15.